All Episodes

 Well, you couldn't be more right.

-But what I wanted to also add um that really I haven't heard much reporting on.
+But what I wanted to also add that really I haven't heard much reporting on, we've lost so many of our best and best Houston.

 We've lost the heads of our companies, medium, small.

-We've just there's been a brain drain that has gone over there as well.
+We just, there's been a brain drain that has gone over there as well.

-Yeah, I know it's coming back slowly.
+It's coming back slowly.

-It's coming in fact coming slower than I thought it would.
+It's coming, in fact, coming slower than I thought it would.

-And it's I want to invite you to come visit us.
+I want to invite you to come visit us.

-Uh I'll take you to the best restaurants in New Orleans.
+I'll take you to the best restaurants in New Orleans.

 You'll have so much fun.